 We recognize the ever-present global risk of cyberattacks from diverse threat actors, including nation-states, cybercriminals, hacktivists, insiders and organized crime.
 In spite of our efforts, we (or third parties we rely on) may not be able to fully, continuously and effectively implement security controls as intended.
 As described above, we utilize a risk-based approach and judgment to determine the security controls to implement, but it is possible we may not implement appropriate controls if we do not recognize, or we underestimate a particular risk.
 In addition, security controls, no matter how well designed or implemented, may only mitigate and not fully eliminate risks.
 Further, even events that are detected by security tools or third parties may not always be immediately understood or acted upon.
-While no organization is immune to attack attempts and we cannot eliminate all risks from cybersecurity threats or provide assurance that we have not experienced an undetected cybersecurity incident, in 2023 we did not identify any material cybersecurity events that have materially affected or are reasonably likely to materially affect our business strategy, results of operations, or financial condition.
-For additional information regarding risks from cybersecurity threats, including our business strategy, results of operations, or financial condition, please refer to Item 1A, "Risk Factors," in this annual report on Form 10-K, including the risk factor entitled "We face risks related to cyber security attacks and other incidents."
+While no organization is immune to attack attempts and we cannot eliminate all risks from cybersecurity threats or provide assurance that we have not experienced an undetected cybersecurity incident, in 2023 we did not identify any material cybersecurity events that have materially affected or are reasonably likely to materially affect our business strategy, results of operations, or financial condition, please refer to Item 1A, "Risk Factors," in this annual report on Form 10-K, including the risk factor entitled "We face risks related to cyber security attacks and other incidents."